core-coin/go-core/README.md

 This command will:
  * Start `gocore` in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the CORE network, which is very CPU intensive.
- * Start up `gocore`'s built-in interactive JavaScript console, (via the trailing `console` subcommand) through which you can invoke all official `web3` methods as well as `gocore`'s own management APIs.
+ * Startup `gocore`'s built-in interactive JavaScript console, (via the trailing `console` subcommand) through which you can invoke all official `web3` methods as well as `gocore`'s own management APIs.
 This tool is optional and if you leave it out you can always attach to an already running `gocore` instance with `gocore attach`.

-### A Full node on the CORE test network
+### A Full node on the Devin network (PoW)

 Transitioning towards developers, if you'd like to play around with creating CORE contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
 In other words, instead of attaching to the main network, you want to join one of the tests networks (Devin, Koliba) with your node, which is fully equivalent to the main network, but with play-Core only.

 ```shell
 $ gocore --devin console